-That said, we know there are myriad structural and cultural issues that prevent women rising up the ranks.
-From women being unfairly burdened by domestic work, to women's apparently destructive lack of self-confidence, to the fact women simply aren't believed to be as competent as men, despite all the evidence to the contrary.
+That said, we know there are myriad structural and cultural issues that prevent women from rising up the ranks—from women being unfairly burdened by domestic work, to their apparently destructive lack of self-confidence, to the fact that women simply aren't believed to be as competent as men, despite all the evidence to the contrary.

-One area that has been lesser explored, and could be seriously holding women back from progressing into leadership roles, is how female superiors are treated by their subordinates.
+One area that has been less explored, and could be seriously holding women back from progressing into leadership roles, is how subordinates treat their female superiors.

-In the first test participants completed a computer exercise in which they interacted with either a hypothetical male or female boss to negotiate a salary offer of $28,500 (£23,000).
-Men interacting with female managers provided significantly higher counteroffers than with male ones – $49,400 (£40,000) versus $42,870 (£35,000), whereas female participants provided an average counteroffer of $41,636 (£33,500) and didn't differ significantly depending on their manager's gender.
+In the first test, participants completed a computer exercise in which they interacted with either a hypothetical male or female boss to negotiate a salary offer of $28,500.
+Men interacting with female managers provided significantly higher counteroffers than when interacting with male ones—$49,400 versus $42,870.
+Whereas female participants provided an average counteroffer of $41,636 and didn't differ significantly depending on their manager's gender.

-Researchers then investigated the hypothesis that men felt threatened by female managers by asking all participants to take a test in which they had to guess words that appeared on a screen – a format commonly used to assess if bias is present.
-The researchers found men who were faced with female bosses were more likely to see words such as "fear" and "risk", taken as indicators that the men felt threatened, even if they didn't admit or recognise it.
+Researchers then investigated the hypothesis that men felt threatened by female managers by asking all participants to take a test in which they had to guess words that appeared on a screen—a format commonly used to assess if bias is present.
+The researchers found men who were faced with female bosses were more likely to see words such as "fear" and "risk"—indicators that the men felt threatened, even if they didn't admit or recognize it.

 WATCH: Recruiting Marine Women

-For the second experiment, male participants had to decide how to split a $10,000 (£8,000) bonus among a group of colleagues.
-Researchers found men divided it just about equally between male and female coworkers – a welcome example of fairness amid otherwise troubling findings, but don't hold your breath: the men then gave male managers more than half the pot and took a whopping $500 (£400) more for themselves when asked to split it with a female manager.
+For the second experiment, male participants had to decide how to split a $10,000 bonus among a group of colleagues.
+Researchers found men divided it just about equally between male and female co-workers—a welcome example of fairness amid otherwise troubling findings.
+But don't hold your breath: The men then gave male managers about half the pot and took a whopping $500 more for themselves when asked to split it with a female manager.

-Here seems a sensible place to mention that women are still paid significantly less than men for the same job, despite this being illegal in the EU, the USA and elsewhere for decades.
+Here seems a sensible place to mention that women are still paid significantly less than men for the same job, despite this being illegal in the EU, the US, and elsewhere for decades.

-Finally, researchers studied how participants would split the $10,000 bonus with female superiors described as "proactive" and "direct", as opposed to "self-promoting" and "power-seeking".
-The team found men penalised female supervisors in the latter group even more harshly, keeping a larger share of the bonus for themselves.
+Finally, researchers studied how participants would split the $10,000 bonus with female superiors described as "proactive" and "direct," as opposed to "self-promoting" and "power-seeking."
+The team found men penalized female supervisors in the latter group even more harshly, keeping a larger share of the bonus for themselves.

-In summary, the results showed men reacted more assertively with female superiors regardless of how "power-seeking" they were perceived to be, but penalised women who were more obviously ambitious even harder.
-It's probably worth ruminating on the implications of that trend (Hilary Clinton's pant-suited loss to Trump, versus Teresa May's smiling, studiously non-threatening win when meeting the President), but is the disparity then down to women's management style, or is it simply how men react to female superiors more generally?
+In summary, the results showed men reacted more assertively with female superiors regardless of how "power-seeking" they were perceived to be but penalized women who were more obviously ambitious even harder.
+It's probably worth ruminating on the implications of that trend—Hillary Clinton's pant-suited loss to Trump versus Theresa May's smiling, studiously nonthreatening win when meeting the president—but is the disparity then down to women's management style, or is it simply how men react to female superiors more generally?

 "We need to be able to connect masculinity and femininity, so instead of seeing these as opposite constructs, shouldn't we really see the ideal manager has elements of both?"

-Dr Sheppard told VICE: "I definitely think it's how men react [generally to female superiors], because women are very aware of the stereotypes that surround them, and of how negative the consequences can be when they violate any of their gender norms.
+Sheppard said: "I definitely think it's how men react [generally to female superiors], because women are very aware of the stereotypes that surround them and of how negative the consequences can be when they violate any of their gender norms.
 Women try to take a very cooperative and collaborative leadership style.
-And actually, the research indicates women are more likely to demonstrate 'transformational' leadership, which is really about connecting with your followers and modelling the type of behaviour you want them to engage in, and making sure that your followers have an understanding of the bigger meaning of what you're doing."
+And actually, the research indicates women are more likely to demonstrate 'transformational' leadership, which is really about connecting with your followers and modeling the type of behavior you want them to engage in and making sure that your followers have an understanding of the bigger meaning of what you're doing."

-It appears that women fear being viewed as "weak" for not acting as assertively as their male colleagues, knowing they won't get that promotion if they don't pursue it, while continually running the risk of being branded "power-hungry" and becoming a target for unfairly assertive behaviour.
-As it stands, in order to reach the dizzying heights of business success, women have to be far smoother operators than men vying for – or working in – the same positions.
+It appears that women fear being viewed as "weak" for not acting as assertively as their male colleagues, knowing they won't get that promotion if they don't pursue it, while continually running the risk of being branded as "power-hungry" and becoming a target for unfairly assertive behavior.
+As it stands, in order to reach the dizzying heights of business success, women have to be far smoother operators than men vying for—or working in—the same positions.

-"Male leaders who have the opportunity to be role models for other men in organisations, they should be doing things like making sure they have a collaborative leadership style, making sure they take time out when they have a child, and engage in behaviours that are maybe more stereotypically feminine to show that there's nothing wrong with being more nurturing.
-Then we will get to a point when it's not about the gender [of the supervisor] any more; it's more [accepted] that a leader is going to have both masculine and feminine components."
+"Male leaders who have the opportunity to be role models for other men in organizations, they should be doing things like making sure they have a collaborative leadership style, making sure they take time out when they have a child, and making sure they engage in behaviors that are maybe more stereotypically feminine to show that there's nothing wrong with being more nurturing.
+Then we will get to a point when it's not about the gender of the supervisor any longer—when it's more accepted that a leader is going to have both masculine and feminine components."

-Essentially, men need to be able to be more collaborative and women need to be able to be viewed as ambitious, without either feeling in fear of being penalised for acting outside of their gender norms.
+Essentially, men need to be able to be more collaborative, and women need to be able to be viewed as ambitious, without either feeling in fear of being penalized for acting outside of their gender norms.

 "[These] help our employees understand how unconscious bias affects their interactions with colleagues, and our perceptions around the different ways men and women lead," he said in an email.
 "We also teach our managers how to lead diverse teams, providing them with the tools to manage and react to a variety of biases, including gender."

-While VICE contacted a dozen companies for comment – all of which claimed to instil a pro-women work culture, with most admitting to having knowledge of the problem off the record – only Bloomberg was happy to address the issue publicly.
+While we contacted a dozen companies for comment—all of which claimed to instill a pro-women work culture, with most admitting to having knowledge of the problem off the record—only Bloomberg was happy to address the issue publicly.

-Taking light relief in the assumption that millennials are more likely to hold feminist principles is unfortunately not an option, as Dr Sheppard told VICE there was no evidence of younger men being more likely to treat male and female managers fairly than the generation before them.
-So in order to stop women negotiating this uphill struggle alone, businesses need to face up to the fact that their female staff – regardless of their management style – are more likely to be subjected to assertive behaviour from their male subordinates than men in the same position.
+Taking light relief in the assumption that millennials are more likely to hold feminist principles is unfortunately not an option, as Sheppard said there was no evidence of younger men being more likely to treat male and female managers fairly than the generation before them.
+So in order to stop women negotiating this uphill struggle alone, businesses need to face up to the fact that their female staff—regardless of their management style—are more likely to be subjected to assertive behavior from their male subordinates than men in the same position.